leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 Test this to make sure you can create new comments and see them displayed.
 You should be able to refresh the page and still see them since it is reading the list of persisted comments from the database.

 Finally, we just need to be able to upvote comments.
-Follow the same process of making a fecth request to the `Upvote Comment` route in the `incrementUpvotes` method.
-Since the database data is potentially changed by multiple users updating the data at the same time, we will replace our view of the number of upvotes with the response data so that we can see what others users have voted.
+Follow the same process of making a fetch request to the `Upvote Comment` route in the `incrementUpvotes` method.
+Since the database data is potentially changed by multiple users updating the data at the same time, we will replace our view of the number of upvotes with the response data so that we can see what other users have voted.

 ```js
 incrementUpvotes(item) {